neurodroid/stimfit/doc/sphinx/linux_install_guide/requirement.rst

 :Author: Jose Guzman, Christoph Schmidt-Hieber
 :Date:    |today|

 This document describes how to install `Stimfit <http://www.stimfit.org>`_ |version| under GNU/Linux.
 The installation was tested on a GNU/Debian testing/unstable system, with a 2.6-based kernel and with support for Python 2.5. and Python 2.6.
-It should work on other Debian-based systems (e.g Ubuntu) as well.
+It should work on other Debian-based systems (e.g Ubuntu) aswith newer version of Stimfit as well.
 I assume that you have the GNU C compiler (gcc) and the GNU C++ compiler (g++) already installed in your system.
 Please, check that both versions match.
 For our installation we will use gcc-4.2.4 and the same version of g++.

 ============================
 What we need before we start